ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

 2. Install the [{{site.data.keyword.cos_full_notm}} CLI plug-in](/docs/cli?topic=cli-install-devtools-manually#installing-ibm-cloud-object-storage-cli-plug-in).
 3. Install the [{{site.data.keyword.vpc_short}} CLI plug-in](/docs/cli?topic=vpc-infrastructure-cli-plugin-vpc-reference).
 4. Install the [Aspera plug-in](https://www.ibm.com/aspera/connect/?_ga=2.251043974.1048532583.1621835203-1020984874.1621835203){: external} for your system.
 This plug-in helps with the image upload to {{site.data.keyword.cos_short}}.
 For more information about Aspera, see [Using Aspera high-speed transfer](/docs/cloud-object-storage/basics?topic=cloud-object-storage-aspera#aspera-restricted-network).
 5. Download and install QEMU.
 For more information about installing QEMU, see [Download QEMU](https://www.qemu.org/download/){: external}.
-For Windows systems, add the QEMU install path in the system’s environment variable.
+For Windows systems, add the QEMU installation path in the system’s environment variable.

 ## Step 2: Validate and prepare the VMs
 {: #step-2-validate-prepare-vms}